 Of course you can study online at no cost, but getting information from many sources can be difficult.
-Often what one person tells you another completely contradicts, it’s hard to know what is right.
+Often what one person tells you, another completely contradicts, meaning it can be hard to know what is right.

 The people who are providing information online aren’t all trading the same strategies either.
 You are far better off learning one or two strategies from one source very well than to learn a little about many different strategies.

 The first thing you should learn about trading is basic terminology.
 You will need to know how the markets work, and how they are structured, and then move onto strategy.

 Learning to trade with an academy means information is consistent, and relevant to a proven strategy.
 A support structure is in place to ensure that you understand what you’re learning and to provide guidance.
 We do this for all that take our trading courses and provide practical assistance through the Live Trading Room.
 The trading room allows you to practice your skills.

 It’s essential that you understand market design if you want to be successful at trading.

 Trading Forex, Options, CFDs, Stock, Cryptocurrency, Binary Options markets are all done via OTC Brokers.
 This means that you are trading a market created by the Broker, not trading the actual stock exchange.